mujin/mujincontrollerclientpy/README.md

 ## Running on Linux

-Load mujinplanningserverclient as a module in Python.
+Load mujinplanningclient as a module in Python.

 ## Install on Linux